partlygloudy/personal-website/blog/posts/18-predictions-6.md

 - There were reports saying that all of Trump’s advisors were telling him not to debate
 - He had made comments along the lines of “why should I debate when I have such a big lead”
 - His schedule seemed busy between all the various indictments and logistics around that
 - Strategically, it seemed like skipping it was smarter, since most of the candidates won’t criticize him directly.
-It gives the whole debate a junior-varsity team feel.
+It gives the whole debate a "junior-varsity" feel.
 If it turns out the other candidates start gaining ground after the debate, you can always still go to the later ones

 I was a little under the community the whole way here and so ended up with a pretty good tournament score here.